manosbatsis/vaultaire/docs/core/state-dtos.md

 Maintaining Data Transfer Objects for your contract states can be a mundane, error-prone task.
 Vaultaire’s annotation processing automates this by (re)generating those DTOs for you.

+DTOs generation may require a `VaultaireStateUtils` annotation to be present for the target model/state.

 ## Usage Patterns

 A typical use for generated DTOs is messaging over HTTP REST or RPC as